 - Do you allow kids and dogs?

-- Only people 21+ (no children, minors, babies) can enter our facility/beer garden and only service dogs are allowed.
+- Only people 21+ (no children, minors, babies) can enter our facility/beer garden (you can bring in kids under 21 if you are stopping by to go to the shop or to get growlers) and only service dogs are allowed.
 Dogs are adorable and sweet but unfortunately, you will have to go it alone without your dog in our beer garden.
 Sadly, for safety, hygiene and liability reasons we have to enforce this no-dogs policy.
 With a crowd of people and other dogs, a dog’s behavior can be less predictable.
 Also, we don’t have a hard surface in our garden, making any messy clean up next to impossible.
 We hope you understand and will enjoy the beer garden despite this.

 - What about large groups/party buses?

 - If you are a party of larger than 15 or a brewery tour/party bus, please phone ahead.
 PARTY BUSES: Two Roads doesn't allow unannounced party buses during tasting room hours.
 If you have any questions about private tour options please contact Molly- firstname.lastname@example.org.

 - We sell pints and tasters of our beers to enjoy on premises.
 We offer six packs and growlers as our beer to-go options.
 In addition to our tasting room, we have a merchandise room where you can buy t-shirts, glassware and other Two Roads swag.
 On Saturdays we are known to reach capacity so plan your visit with this in mind.